The difference between a contractor and an employee

 How to add payments to for contractors paid outside of Justworks

-In each Contractor profile, navigate to the bottom left for "Contractor settings".
-Here, you can click the blue pencil and enter the prepaid amount for the current year.
+In the Contractor's profile, navigate to "Settings" on the bottom left side of the page.
+Here, you'll see a tile labeled "Contractor Settings" with an edit button on the right side.
+By clicking "edit," you'll be able to enter and adjust the prepaid amount for the current year.
 This will be included on their 1099.
 Please note, this is only applicable for contractors and NOT employees.

 More about 1099 filing, and what's required if you weren't using Justworks